cossio/DFBAeq/README.md

  - DataFrames.jl, Gurobi.jl, ArgParse.jl (install with `Pkg.add("PkgName")`)

-**If you have any questions or have trouble using the scripts, please file an issue.
-I'll be around :)**
+**If you have any questions or have trouble using the scripts, please file an issue or feel free to contact me directly (my email is on the paper).
+I'll be more than happy to help.**